apache/metron/metron-platform/metron-solr/README.md

   * This is a boolean which defines whether the writer commits every batch.
 The default is `true`.
   * _WARNING_: If you set this to `false`, then commits will happen based on the SolrClient's internal mechanism and worker failure *may* result data being acknowledged in storm but not written in Solr.
+* `solr.commit.soft`
+  * This is a boolean which defines whether the writer makes a soft commit or a durable commit.
+See [here](https://lucene.apache.org/solr/guide/6_6/near-real-time-searching.html#NearRealTimeSearching-AutoCommits)  The default is `false`.
+  * _WARNING_: If you set this to `true`, then commits will happen based on the SolrClient's internal mechanism and worker failure *may* result data being acknowledged in storm but not written in Solr.
+* `solr.commit.waitSearcher`
+  * This is a boolean which defines whether the writer blocks the commit until the data is available to search.
+See [here](https://lucene.apache.org/solr/guide/6_6/near-real-time-searching.html#NearRealTimeSearching-AutoCommits)  The default is `true`.
+  * _WARNING_: If you set this to `false`, then commits will happen based on the SolrClient's internal mechanism and worker failure *may* result data being acknowledged in storm but not written in Solr.
+* `solr.commit.waitFlush`
+  * This is a boolean which defines whether the writer blocks the commit until the data is flushed.
+See [here](https://lucene.apache.org/solr/guide/6_6/near-real-time-searching.html#NearRealTimeSearching-AutoCommits)  The default is `true`.
+  * _WARNING_: If you set this to `false`, then commits will happen based on the SolrClient's internal mechanism and worker failure *may* result data being acknowledged in storm but not written in Solr.
 * `solr.collection`
   * The default solr collection (if unspecified, the name is `metron`).
 By default, sensors will write to a collection associated with the index name in the indexing config for that sensor.
 If that index name is the empty string, then the default collection will be used.